sanantoniochili/nanoSurface_Evaluation/README.md

 # nanoSurfaceEval
-Nanostructured surfaces' infrastructure evaluation using N Gram Graphs
+Nanostructured surfaces' infrastructure characterization using N Gram Graphs.
+Machine learning experiments based on the N Gram Graphs' representation of the surfaces.

 ## Produce_Surface

+Application producing NxN heights corresponding to NxN points of a random Gaussian isotropic or non-isotropic surface.
 Use the following flags:

 * -in \<input filename>